kkokwok/com_med/README.md

 [Communications Medicine]

-The data support analyses of vaccination latency for first and third COVID-19 doses using longitudinal survey responses and structural equation modeling (SEM).
+The data support analyses of vaccination latency for first and third COVID-19 doses using longitudinal survey responses, survival analyses and structural equation modeling (SEM).

 ## Files in this repository
 ## 1. CS_LONG_GITHUB.xlsx